Advertiser Disclosure

 Use of Funds

 Before you borrow money for your LLC, be sure you understand how you will use the funds.
 This exercise will help ensure that you don’t borrow too much and will better prepare you for questions your lender will ask before approving your loan.
-Whether you need to explain how you intend to use the funds will depend on the type of loan you are applying for and the requirements of the lender.
+Whether you need to explain how you intend to use the funds will depend on the type of loan you are applying for and the lender’s requirements.
 For example, if you need equipment financing, you will be asked for proof of purchase so the lender is sure you used the financing for the equipment you need for your LLC.

 Personal and Business Credit Score